floooh/floooh.github.io/_posts/2017-07-29-sokol-gfx-tour.md

-*sg\_apply\_draw\_state()* takes a pointer to an sg\_draw\_state structure, this is basically plugging resources into the resource binding slots, and contains all the resources (pipeline, buffers and images) for the next draw call.
+*sg\_apply\_draw\_state()* takes a pointer to an sg\_draw\_state structure, this is basically plugging resources into the resource binding slots, and defines all the resources (pipeline, buffers and images) for the next draw call.
 Since *sg\_draw\_state* is just a struct, not a 'baked resource', the same structure can be 'reslotted' and reused for other calls to *sg\_apply\_draw\_state()* (the same is true for the *sg\_pass\_action*